How to watch the French Open 2018 live on TV

 Everything you need to know about the tournament at the Stade Roland-Garros in Paris

-The French Open 2018 kicks off Sunday 27th May – and while Andy Murray and Roger Federer will both sadly miss the tournament, there will be no shortage of talent on show at Roland-Garros in Paris.
+The French Open 2018 kicked off on Sunday 27th May – and while Andy Murray and Roger Federer will both sadly miss the tournament, there will be no shortage of talent on show at Roland-Garros in Paris.

 - Sport on TV 2018 calendar: how to watch the World Cup, Wimbledon and more